|Training Band Home||About Us||Members Information||Instrument Care||Website Home|

 The cornet is often compared with the trumpet as they are similar to play and can produce the same range of notes.
 The sound of the cornet should be more mellow than the bright sound of a trumpet though.

-There are many famous cornet players in the brass band world such as Jim Shepherd and Phillip McCann in times gone by, and today Alan Morrison, Roger Webster, Stuart Lingard and many more.
-See if you can find one that I haven’t mentioned.
-There are also people usually associated with the trumpet who also play cornet such as Maurice Murphy and Wynton Marsalis.
+There have been many famous cornet players in the brass band world such as Jim Shepherd, Phillip McCann, Alan Morrison and Roger Webster and many more.
+Today's superstars include Tom Hutchinson, Richard Marshall and Kathleen Gaspoz.
+There are also people usually associated with the trumpet who also play cornet such as Philip Cobb, Gareth Small, Maurice Murphy and Wynton Marsalis.

 The Horn Section.